A14m0/GRID/cbil/README.md

 This check can be ignored by using the `nocheck` scope around a portion of code.
 However, `nocheck` only works for the lines included in its scope.
-The bodies of functions included in `nocheck` are *not* subject to its exception so if a variable in a function errors out and it gets used the error is not ignored, even though its called from a `nocheck` scope.
+The bodies of functions called in `nocheck` are *not* subject to its exception so if a variable in a function errors out and it gets used the error is not ignored, even though its called from a `nocheck` scope.